 Above this, 11 months – 11 topics has a new look this year: We will share expert videos, parent statements and give you a useful insight into the eleven newborn health topics.
 In February, we will start with Data collection and documentation.
 Follow us on social media, such as Facebook, Twitter, LinkedIn, Instagram, and on our website to find out more soon.

 Within the new edition of 11 months - 11 topics, we started a video series with interviews with the Chairs of the 11 Topics Expert Groups of the European Standards of Care for Newborn Health project.
-Every month, we will launch a new video clip, starting with an interview on Data collection and documentation.
+Every month, we will launch a new video clip.

 In 2016, we started our communication motto 11 months - 11 topics: From February to December 2016, we published interviews with all Chair Teams from the 11 Topic Expert Groups of the European Standards of Care for Newborn Health project to get an insight about the hot topics and major challenges in their field.